One UTM code per day keeps the analysts at play

 How to track UTM codes

-In Google Analytics, you can find your traffic from UTM codes by looking at Traffic Sources > Campaigns.
-Take a look behind the hood of Mequoda to see what a properly working UTM code dashboard looks like:
+In Google Analytics, you can find your traffic from UTM codes by looking at Acquisition > Campaigns > All Campaigns.
+Take a look under the hood of Mequoda to see what a properly working UTM code dashboard looks like: